Updated on 02/07/17

 Investing in precious metals is a turnkey way of diversifying a portfolio to hedge risk.

-Where many investors get stuck is choosing what type of metals to buy and deciding the ideal allocations of each.
+Where many investors get stuck is choosing what type of metals to buy (usually it's silver and gold coins vs. bars) and deciding the ideal allocations of each.
 You have a number of choices when making an investment in physical metals, each with their own unique properties and benefits.

 To get the most out of your investment, it’s important to buy precious metals at the best price and be able to sell them easily if you need to.